- Teaches students:

 Hello!
-My name is Aaron and I have been playing drums for right around 14 years.
+My name is Aaron and I have been playing drums since 2001.
 I started in my garage beating pots and pans, so my parents decided to rent a drumset and I was immediately hooked.
 Shortly after, I began taking lessons and was fortunate to have an excellent instructor, which has been a big motivator for me to provide the same joy and knowledge I had given to me when I was young.
-Besides drumset, I also played tenors while at Washington State University, and am currently on the Seahawks Blue Thunder drumline.
+Besides drumset, I also played marching tenors while at Washington State University, and was on the Seahawks Blue Thunder Drumline from 2014-2018.
+I was the tenor section leader at WSU for three years, and also for Blue Thunder for two years.
 I also had the opportunity to march several years of drum corps, marching the 2009 season with the Seattle Cascades, and aging out with Arizona Academy in 2010.
-While at WSU, I was the section leader of the tenor line for three years, and that has been the majority of my teaching experience thus far.
-I've helped many people who don't have any musical background learn basic drumset concepts, and I hope to expand my professional teaching to drumset as well.
+I've helped many people who don't have any musical background learn basic drumset concepts, and I've taught several people formal drumset and marching percussion lessons.+ Read More

-This has been an amazing opportunity.
-We only get to rehearse once a week and have quite a large repertoire of music, so practicing on your own is a must! (hint hint, students).
+This was an amazing opportunity.
+We only rehearsed once a week and had quite a large repertoire of music, so practicing on your own was a must! (hint hint, students).
 The drumline consists of 10 snare drums, 5 tenors (that's me!), 8 bass drums, and 7 cymbals.
-Besides the games, we play tons of gigs throughout the year ranging from weddings and birthday parties in peoples' backyards, to large corporate events with Microsoft and fancy auction events.
-I've also had the opportunity to record with some high profile clients through Blue Thunder, and I have been loving every minute of it.+ Read More
+Besides the games, we played tons of gigs throughout the year ranging from weddings and birthday parties in peoples' backyards, to large corporate events with Microsoft and fancy auction events.
+I've also had the opportunity to record with some high profile clients through Blue Thunder, and I loved every minute of it.+ Read More

 Taught technique and overall approach to marching multi-tenor drums.
 We learned a new show for every home football game, so reading music was a must, and I would aid students in becoming more comfortable with the music for every show, as well as teaching them correct marching technique and drill movements.+ Read More